Corporate Social Responsibility

 - Collecting donations for local charities Suited and Booted, Smartworks and Hackney Foodbank.

-- Working with Resurgo Spear helping young people find employment;
+- Working with Resurgo Spear to help young people find employment.

-- Raising money for the London Legal Support Trust by running a grueling 10K assault course, and participating in the annual London Legal Walk.
+- Raising money for the London Legal Support Trust by running a gruelling 10K assault course, and participating in the annual London Legal Walk.

 “Pro bono” work means providing the legal knowledge and expertise of our members at no fee to:

-- individuals who can demonstrate a need for legal assistance; or
+- Individuals who can demonstrate a need for legal assistance.

-- individuals or organisations whose matter raises an issue of public interest which would not otherwise be pursued; or
+- Individuals or organisations whose matter raises an issue of public interest which would not otherwise be pursued.

 - Charities or other not for profit organisations which work on behalf of low income or disadvantaged members of the community or for the public good.

-Five Paper has an aspirational target of a minimum of 1,000 hours of pro bono work provided by Chambers each year, being approximately 30 hours of pro bono work per year for each of its members.
+Five Paper has an aspirational target of a minimum of 1,000 hours of pro bono work provided by Chambers each year.
+That equates to about 30 hours of pro bono work per member per year.